-Debt, missed classes and anxiety: how climate-driven disasters hurt college students
+Debt, missed classes and anxiety: How climate-driven disasters hurt college students

 David Armstead remembers the feeling of being forgotten.
 He was seven days into his freshman year at the University of New Orleans when Hurricane Katrina struck in August 2005.

 The storm completely changed his life.
-He evacuated, his home was damaged and was he displaced for over a year.
+He evacuated, his home was damaged, and he was displaced for more than a year.
 He says college students were overlooked in the chaos of the recovery.

 "They were talking about getting the kids in school, getting folks jobs," he remembers.